Seattle Mariners vs Houston Astros Same Game Parlay Picks With $1000 MLB Betting Promo Code

-We have a ALDS Game 1 this afternoon when the Seattle Mariners meet the Houston Astros.
-Seattle will send righty Logan Gilbert to the mound, and Houston has tabbed right-hander Justin Verlander as their probable starter for this 3:57 pm ET contest.
+We have a ALDS Game 2 tonight when the Seattle Mariners meet the Houston Astros.
+Luis Castillo takes the hill for the Mariners, and his counterpart for tonight is Framber Valdez.

-We have three plays you can use towards a Mariners-Astros same game parlay at Betonline and our three picks could net you $9000.00 from the $1000 MLB free bet which you can claim below.
+We have three plays you can use towards a Mariners-Astros same game parlay at BetOnline and our three picks could net you $5250.00 from the $1000 MLB free bet which you can claim below.

 Seattle Mariners vs Houston Astros SGP Parlay Same Game Parlay Betting Picks